I-Doctor/RTL_library_of_basic_hardware_units/verilog/fan/readme.md

 # TODO

+[ ] it is not fair now beacuse the output of FAN is not buffered to have the same timing, but the output of PSN is buffered to output at the same cycle

 [ ] change the input number bitwidth (32 for now) to a parameter

 [ ] Change the adder to one that can be configured in different formats (FP32 for now)

 [ ] change the input parallelism (32 for now) to a parameter

+[ ] add the control units